 Best Practices: There are a variety of incentives used in different jurisdictions to engage the community in implementation of natural heritage and urban forest objectives.
 One of the most common, as in Mississauga already, is the provision of a free tree for the front yards on request.
-The City of Mississauga is currently exploring the feasibility of a unique incentive via a credit or incentive program tied to maintaining permeability (i.e., unpaved) over a certain proportion of private properties) to recognize infiltration function and contribution to storm water management.
-There are also various incentives (e.g., free trees, free labour), associated with many of the stewardship programs identified in Appendix D of the UFMP.
+The City of Mississauga is currently exploring the feasibility of a unique incentive via a tax rebate tied to maintaining a certain proportion of the yard in permeable surface to recognize its infiltration function and contribution to storm water management.
+There are also various incentives (e.g., free trees, free labour), associated with many of the stewardship programs identified in the UFMP, Appendix D.